 - How much of the substance is being used?

-By asking these questions, our team can get a better idea about your specific situation and what we can do to help prevent withdrawal and begin recovery by planning a treatment program that truly addresses your needs.
-Each program is specifically tailored to the individual, and we also take into consideration any medical or mental health concerns that you have that might impact your treatment plan.
+By asking these questions, our team can get a better idea about your specific situation and what we can do to help prevent withdrawal and begin recovery by planning an opioid rehab program that truly addresses your needs and the effects of opioids.
+Each rehab program in our treatment facility is specifically tailored to the individual, and we also take into consideration any medical or mental health concerns that you have that might impact your treatment plan.